Plumsail/documents-docs/source/flow/how-tos/documents/collect-data-pdf-form.rst

     <iframe width="560" height="315" src="https://www.youtube.com/embed/7jTq-kRClhM" frameborder="0" allowfullscreen></iframe>

-In this article, you will learn how to collect data from fillable PDF form in Microsoft Flow or Azure Logic Apps.
+In this article, you will learn how to collect data from fillable PDF form in Power Automate (Microsoft Flow) or Azure Logic Apps.
 We will use `Get Form from PDF`_ action from `Plumsail Documents connector`_.

 In our case, we will collect data from Application for Employment form, we will get this PDF file via email using When a new email arrives trigger from Office 365 Outlook connector.
 However, you can get the file from any other source.